zwilsoncc/docs/pages/docs/examples/graphql.md

 ### Installing "react-apollo"

-In order to make the application capable of loading data using [GraphQL](http://graphql.org/), we need to firstly install [react-apollo](https://www.npmjs.com/package/react-apollo), a package that provides all of the tools necessary for interacting with a [GraphQL](http://graphql.org/) API using [React](http://reactjs.com/).
+In order to make the application capable of loading data using [GraphQL](http://graphql.org/), we need to first install [react-apollo](https://www.npmjs.com/package/react-apollo), a package that provides all of the tools necessary for interacting with a [GraphQL](http://graphql.org/) API using [React](http://reactjs.com/).

 To install it, run this [command](https://docs.npmjs.com/cli/install) in a separate terminal tab (please ensure that you're inside the "graphq-client" directory):